 UU Religious Exploration seeks an outcome of respectful, responsible, life-loving people who know they are valued for all of who they are and who are ready to show others the same deep acceptance.
 Parents and caregivers come to UU congregations for communities that help raise children to become kind, respectful, fair-minded, caring, and strong enough to side with love and fight for justice.
 UU religious exploration and participation in worship, social justice work, and multigenerational gatherings reinforce what parents teach at home.
 We nurture truth-seeking, spirituality, and progressive moral values that will continue to shape and support our children as they grow.

-During the 2018-2019 year, our programs will especially emphasize the theme of UU identity and a service theme of food justice.
+During the 2019-2020 year, our programs will especially emphasize the theme of spiritualities of embodiment, with emphases on personal identity and mindfulness, ecology, and social justice.

 Beyond children’s and youth programs, RE programs are also available for Adults (ages 18+).

 UUA/UCC Our Whole Lives (OWL) comprehensive sexuality curricula are also available for children and youth, both within our UUCSC community and in our local, Los Angeles community.
 Currently, we refer all families interested in sexuality education to the programs offered by More Than Sex-Ed.
 In the 2019-2020 year, UUCSC will be exploring its status as a Welcoming Congregation, looking to ensure that all who would be with our community find us a place of sanctuary and peace.
 To that end, children and youth engaging in Religious Exploration with us this year will be exposed to a contemporary understanding of gender identity as a tool for allyship.